active-threat-hunting/active-threat-hunting/ansible/infrastructure/guacamole/README.md

 ### guacamole ansible playbook

-This playbook installs Guacamole in Docker using a self-signed SSL certificate
+This playbook installs Guacamole in Docker

 ### Installation: